-- 45. The OIC has been pre-occupied with addressing the problem posed by inadequate investment and paucity of resources to support development efforts in its Member States, particularly among its poor and vulnerable segments.
-In this regard, the diversification of funding sources has become crucial, more so considering the ever increasing demand for financial resources. - 46.
+- 69. The OIC has been pre-occupied with addressing the problem posed by inadequate investment and paucity of resources to support development efforts in its Member States, particularly among its poor and vulnerable segments.
+In this regard, the diversification of funding sources has become crucial, more so considering the ever increasing demand for financial resources. - 70.
 Keeping in view the importance of microfinance for poverty alleviation and empowerment of poor and low-income people, the OIC and its relevant institutions have initiated several microfinance development programmes.
 These include IDB Microfinance Development Programme (IDB-MDP); and a US\$ 500 million Microfinance Support Programme (MFSP) of the Islamic Solidarity Fund for Development (ISFD), among others.
 Under IDB Microfinance Development Programme, a number of microfinance related projects are being implemented in Bangladesh, Indonesia, Sudan, Senegal, Tunisia, Egypt, Pakistan and Tajikistan.
-In a similar way, up to date, ISFD within the framework of MFSP has approved US\$111.47 million for financing a number of projects in the various OIC countries. - 47.
-In order to overcome the impediments to the expansion of microfinance services and to promote sustainable development of microfinance in OIC Member States, the OIC General Secretariat and IDB will organize a Seminar on Islamic Microfinance for Poverty Alleviation in OIC Member States, in Bogor, Republic of Indonesia on 14-15 May 2016, on the sidelines of the 41st Annual Meeting of IDB Group.
-The objective of the event is to kick-start a platform to share and deepen the understanding on the Islamic Microfinance models, good practices, governance and standards developed by the Central Bank and Islamic Microfinance Institutions in OIC Member States.
-One of the main objectives of this event is also to review and complete the 3 years Program on Islamic Microfinance for Poverty Alleviation and Capacity Transfer (IMPACT).
-This program will provide a platform for information sharing, networking, advocacy, research, and capacity building on financial inclusion in OIC Member Countries and beyond.
+In a similar way, up to date, ISFD within the framework of MFSP has approved US\$111.47 million for financing a number of projects in the various OIC countries. - 71.
+In order to overcome the impediments to the expansion of microfinance services and to promote sustainable development of microfinance in OIC Member States, the OIC General Secretariat and IDB organized a Seminar on Islamic Microfinance for Poverty Alleviation in OIC Member States, in Bogor, Republic of Indonesia on 14-15 May 2016, on the sidelines of the 41st Annual Meeting of IDB Group.
+The Seminar was attended by 120 delegates from 13 OIC member countries and experts from local banks, academicians and representatives of SMEs from Indonesia.
+The objective of the event was to kick-start a platform to share and deepen the understanding on the Islamic Microfinance models, good practices, governance and standards developed by the Central Bank and Islamic Microfinance Institutions in OIC Member States.
+One of the main objectives of this event was also to review and complete a 3-year Program on Islamic Microfinance for Poverty Alleviation and Capacity Transfer (IMPACT).
+This program will provide a platform for information sharing, networking, advocacy, research, and capacity building on financial inclusion in OIC Member Countries and beyond. - 72.
+The goal of the IMPACT is to create a platform for experts to share and deepen the understanding on the Islamic Microfinance models as well as to create tools and infrastructure in order to share best practices, governance and standards.
+The program consists of five key pillars, such as: 1) Technology; 2) Operations); 3) Monitoring and Evaluation; 4) Policies and Standards; and 5) Advocacy. - 73.
+The specific programmes for all the pillars feature, among others, the development of a one-stop portal of Islamic microfinance; and an operational toolkit that includes standard operating procedures, policies, contractual document templates, feasibility study templates and other operational documents.
+It also includes developing of a monitoring and evaluation framework, including a rating system combining areas of financial sustainability, governance, social performance as well as identifying and promoting of a key policies and standards (including accounting and governance standards) that facilitate the growth of Islamic Microfinance.